appu1232/Discord-Selfbot/README.md

 ## All Commands:
 - ``>restart`` - restart the bot.
 - ``>game <text>`` or ``>game <text1> | <text2> | <text3> | ...`` - Set your game.
 If multiple are given, it will cycle through them. **The game won't show for yourself but other people can see it.** The bot sets the game status on startup as well if you set it up once.
 Do ``>game`` with nothing else to turn off your game.
+- ``>avatar`` - sets your avatar by cycling through the images you have under ``settings/avatars`` (.jpg, .jpeg, and .png only).
+It will prompt you with your desired interval and whether to change randomly or in order.
+  + On first use, this command will require your discord password.
+This is just a limitation of the API.
+In no way is your password being distributed.
+It is just stored locally and called on internally to change your avatar.
+Just make sure you input the password in a private channel so no one sees it.
 - ``>stats`` - Bot stats and some user info.
 Includes information such as uptime, messages sent and received across servers (since the bot started) and some other info.
 What it looks like:

 ![img](http://i.imgur.com/x7aEacJ.png)